core-store/core-policepoints/README.md

 1-drag and drop the folder

-2-head to qbcore/server/player.lua and add this:
+2-head to qbcore/server/player.lua and add this in  QBCore.Player.CheckPlayerData:

 ```PlayerData.metadata['policepoints'] = PlayerData.metadata['policepoints'] or 0```